 A stablecoin pegged to the price of the US dollar, MakerDAO’s Dai can be bought and sold on a decent range of crypto exchanges.

-However, at the time of writing in October 2018, it’s not possible to buy Dai directly with US dollars, so if you want to add some Dai to your portfolio you’ll need to buy it using another digital currency.
+It is possible to buy Dai directly with US dollars, or with another digital currency.
 Keep reading to find out how.

 Learn more Buy DAI